earthgecko/skyline/docs/vortex.rst

           "spectral_residual": {},
       },
       "consensus": [["sigma", "spectral_residual"]],
-      "reference": "a reference id for you|str|optional" }
+      "reference": "a reference id for you|str|optional",
+      "adhoc": true/false|bool|optional
+  }

 Required key value pairs that must be sent in the POST json data are: